Last updated on July 28, 2022 at 09:38 pm

 - What are some best practices for communicating with a mobile workforce?
 You have to meet your employees where they are, which for this workforce isn’t behind a desk.
-Mobile phones and mobile apps have become a great tool for the mobile workforce because we are already so accustomed to getting information on our smartphones.
-We always recommend crafting communication best suited to the medium, which includes shorter pieces of written copy, more video and audio messages, localizing of messaging by enabling executive and field or line manager comms.
+Mobile apps are great tools for the mobile workforce because we’re already accustomed to getting information on our smartphones.
+We always recommend crafting messages best suited to the medium, which includes:

 - How is mobile technology altering workplace communication?
 Historically, deskless or mobile workers have not had the same access to communication and resources that office workers do.
 Mobile technology has enabled companies to reach these employees through their mobile phones and BYOD (bring your own device) structures.
 This technology is also enabling a different way of communicating than traditional internal comms platforms like Intranets and Email.
 Mobile messaging is more accessible, appeals to all generations, and is optimized for multimedia content, suiting more learning styles.

-Learn more about how theEMPLOYEEapp might be right for your communication needs and request a demo today.
+Learn more about how theEMPLOYEEapp might be right for your comms needs and request a demo today.